About Fix and Feed

 “It’s extremely tough for a son or son-in-law to lead and grow a business, and I wanted employees to know that I would lead in a way that builds trust and credibility with our team and communities,” said Scott.

-To deliver on his commitment, Scott spent his first two years working in all facets of the business, from the feed barn to a floor clerk.
+To deliver on his commitment, Scott spent his first two years working in all business facets, from the feed barn to a floor clerk.
 His goal was to have a comprehensive understanding of the business operations and demonstrate a willingness to do any task he would ask of others – a lesson he applied from his time in banking, where he began as a college-aged teller, then advanced through the ranks to senior leadership.

 This culture continues at Fix & Feed today.
 It’s not unusual to witness Scott or someone else in leadership working the cash register or helping a customer.
 “We aren’t too proud to earn your business, from leadership to the person helping you on the floor.”